chris-short/chrisshort.net/content/post/on-the-draft-open-source-ai-definition/index.md

 {{< carbon >}}

-Picture created by Generative AI

 If the current [Open Source Initiative's](https://opensource.org/) (OSI) [Open Source AI Definition](https://opensource.org/deepdive/drafts/the-open-source-ai-definition-draft-v-0-0-8) (OSAID) is implemented as is, it could potentially lead to a catastrophe for the open source software community and the OSI itself.
 The fact that the data doesn't necessarily have to be reproducible in the draft OSAID is a major concern, paving the way for increased openwashing.
 Even the NY Times has a page dedicated to [openwashing](https://www.nytimes.com/2024/05/17/business/what-is-openwashing-ai.html), a clear indication of the significant harm this could inflict.

 We're already witnessing instances like IBM's Granite, which is using proprietary data in a supposedly open source manner, or at least as per the draft OSAID's interpretation of open source.
-The [IBM Granite page on Hugging Face](https://huggingface.co/ibm-granite) proudly displays 'IBM ❤️ ️Open Source AI' (pulled from [GitHub](https://github.com/ibm-granite)).
+The [IBM Granite page on Hugging Face](https://huggingface.co/ibm-granite) proudly displays 'IBM ❤️ ️Open Source AI'.
 But the devil is in the details.

 When you look at Pre-Training Data for, say, [granite-7b-base](https://huggingface.co/ibm-granite/granite-7b-base), you will see that 5% of the data is entirely proprietary from Webz.io (formerly Webhose).
 It's described as "Unstructured web content converted into machine-readable data feeds purchased by IBM."
 Of course, no weights are mentioned, so we cannot determine if that 5% is the core of the data being used.